THE PARISH OF ST. ELIZABETH'S EPISCOPAL CHURCH

 KAY'S CAFE/RIVER OF LIFE

-Tuesdays and Thursdays at 11:00 am
+Tuesdays at 11:00 am,

 Picture

 In January 2018 we happily welcomed two members of the Third Order of St Francis, an Episcopal lay order of those who follow the Rule of St. Francis; namely a life of poverty and service to the least among us.
 David Catron and barbara bennett, as Franciscan Catholic Workers, previously served nearly 15 years in Brazil, serving the poor there and establishing the Third Order among the Brazilian people.
-Now here in Hawaii, we welcome and are grateful to the many volunteers who help Wallyhouse continue strong in its ministry.
+Now here in Hawai'i, we welcome and are grateful to the many volunteers who help Wallyhouse continue strong in its ministry.

 Contact us to Volunteer or for more information